Double the disciplines, double the perspective

 While the COVID-19 lockdown forced her original Psychology master’s project to pivot significantly, Louër’s major research project looked at the characteristics of listener sensitivity to talker-specific phonetic details in bilinguals.
 Her findings provide insight into the sound systems and general cognitive abilities of bilinguals.
 “The cognition of bilinguals is relatively unknown,” says Louër.
 “There is a lot to be learned from studying various aspects of speech and language.”
 This research can also be put into practice in a more clinical setting, which is what Louër hopes to do for her PhD.

-Now that she has completed her two Waterloo master’s degrees, Louër is a first-year PhD student in Communication Sciences and Disorders in the Faculty of Medicine and Health Sciences at McGill University.
+Now that she has completed her two Waterloo master’s degrees, Louër is a PhD student in Communication Sciences and Disorders in the Faculty of Medicine and Health Sciences at McGill University.
 She is eager to conduct her research in the Acquired Language Disorders Lab where she will be looking at language disorders in bilinguals.
 Ultimately, she says, “my hope is to apply the knowledge I have gained in order to find new ways to rehabilitate bilingual individuals who acquire language disorders such as aphasia following a stroke.”